This morning, the Duchess of Cambridge (or the Countess of Strathearn as she’s styled in Scotland) visited Edinburgh for a series of engagements.

 After spending around an hour at the school, Kate waved goodbye to the schoolchildren.

 Next, she headed over to the Wester Hailes Education Centre.
 Here, Kate visited another one of her patronages in action, The Art Room.

 The Art Room is a charity that helps children experiencing emotional and behavioural difficulties.
 The charity helps children increase self-esteem, self-confidence and independence through art therapy.
 There are currently eight Art Rooms stationed in schools in Oxfordshire, London and Edinburgh.

 During her visit to the school, Kate took part in a roundtable discussion.
 She learned how The Art Room works in close partnership with local support agencies to maximise the impact of its work within the wider Wester Hailes community.

 Finally, Kate headed over to Craigmount High School.
 Here, she took part in a tennis workshop with Judy Murray and the “Tennis on the Road” organisation.

 Judy Murray is the mother of Wimbledon champions Jamie and Andy Murray.
 She’s also a former tennis player herself (she holds 64 titles in Scotland!)

-Judy founded the Tennis on the Road organisation to give parents, coaches and teachers the the tools needed to get kids active.
+Judy founded the Tennis on the Road organisation to give parents, coaches and teachers the tools needed to get kids active.
 The organisation travels around Scotland, aiming to inspire a whole new generation of children.
-Tennis on the Road want to kick-start and develop tennis in the country.
+Tennis on the Road wants to kick-start and develop tennis in the country.
 (You can read more about Judy Murray and the organisation by clicking here.)